 But what if you want to send the picture via HDMI to your TV or projector and the audio somewhere else, like a surround sound speaker system?

-There are a few ways you might do this, but one easy solution is to buy an audio extractor box, which will allow you to split the HDMI picture and audio data.
+You might do this in a few ways, but one easy solution is to buy an audio extractor box, which will allow you to split the HDMI picture and audio data.
+Read on for all the details.

 Why Would You Want to Get the Audio From HDMI?

-Using an HDMI audio extractor with a streaming stick
+Here is how you would wire an audio extractor with a streaming stick:

 How to Choose an HDMI Audio Splitter